PHJ369906/LateX/README.md

 This project is licensed under the [MIT License](./LICENSE).
 You are free to use, modify, and distribute the code with proper attribution.

+## 📌 Acknowledgements

+This documentation is adapted from the WeKnora project materials originally open-sourced by the Tencent team.